Rel Primer: Basic Syntax

 def output = age("Smith", "Jane", 20)

-In the context of Rel, an expression whose value must be either false
+A boolean expression is an expression whose value must be false

 or true